Acapulco: Problems

-From the latter 20th century on, the city has also taken on other less-positive reputations.
-Some consider it a passé resort, eclipsed by the newer Cancún and Cabo San Lucas.
-Over the years, a number of problems have developed here, especially in the bay and the older sections of the city.
+Over the years, a number of problems have plagued Acapulco, especially in the bay and the older sections of the city.
 The large number of wandering vendors on the beaches, who offer everything from newspapers to massages, are a recognized problem.
 It is a bother to tourists who simply want to relax on the beach, but the government says it is difficult to eradicate, as there is a lot of unemployment and poverty in the city.
 Around the city are many small shantytowns that cling to the mountainsides, populated by migrants who have come to the city looking for work.
 In the last decade, drug-related violence has caused massive problems for the local tourism trade.

 Another problem is the garbage that has accumulated in the bay.
 Although 60.65 tons have recently been extracted from the bays of Acapulco and nearby Zihuatanejo, more needs to be done.
 Most of trash removal during the off seasons is done on the beaches and in the waters closest to them.
 However, the center of the bay is not touched.
 The reason trash winds up in the bay is that it is common in the city to throw it in streets, rivers and the bay itself.
 The most common items cleaned out of the bay are beer bottles and car tires.
 Acapulco has seen some success in this area, having several beaches receiving the high "blue flag" certifications for cleanliness and water quality.